EmiValmed/IDEAM_WebScraping/README.md

 The file **ListVariablesAndDescriptions.md** contains some variables with their descriptions.
 If you are interested in other variables, you can visit the [IDEAM](http://dhime.ideam.gov.co/atencionciudadano/) website and check the different options.

 ***
 > **NOTE:** The function works well, but is still in progress.
-Feel free to contact me if you want to contribute or if you find any bug. :smiley:
+Feel free to contact me if you want to contribute or if you find any bugs. :smiley:
 > Upcoming updates :dancer::
 > * Work with any browser
 > * Specify the name of the output file